 What You’re Actually Getting

 According to Anthropic’s official Claude Code documentation, fast mode isn’t a different model.
-It uses the exact same Opus 4.6 architecture with “a different API configuration that prioritizes speed over cost efficiency.”
+It uses the same Opus architecture with “a different API configuration that prioritizes speed over cost efficiency.”
 The company emphasizes that users get “identical quality and capabilities, just faster responses.”

 This distinction matters.
 Fast mode isn’t using a fundamentally different inference architecture or a distilled model.
 It’s the same model with different API priority handling, which means the quality-speed tradeoff is purely about latency, not accuracy.